 You are subject to local laws.
 If you break local laws in Nepal, your U.S. passport will not help you avoid arrest or prosecution.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
-If you are arrested in Nepal, the authorities may keep you in detention for weeks or even longer during the investigation stage, if a court so orders.
+If you are arrested in Nepal, the authorities may keep you in detention for weeks or even longer during the investigation stage.
 Punishment for violations of criminal laws in Nepal range from fines to imprisonment, depending on the crime.
 Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see crimes against minors abroad and the Department of Justice website.

 Driving Under the Influence:

-Driving in Nepal after consuming any amount of alcohol could land you in jail.
+Driving in Nepal after consuming any amount of alcohol could result in arrest.

 Firearms and Ammunition:

-You may not bring any kind of firearm into Nepal under Nepali law.
+You may not bring any kind of firearm or ammunition into Nepal.
 Violators who bring in firearms or ammunition – even imitations or in jewelry form – may be prosecuted.